-It falls within a board’s fiduciary duty to maintain, repair and replace common elements in a condo, or common areas in a non-condo, according to Howard S. Dakoff, Partner in the Community Associations Practice Group of Levenfeld Pearlstein in Chicago.
+It falls within a board’s fiduciary duty to maintain, repair and replace common elements in an association, according to Howard S. Dakoff, Partner in the Community Associations Practice Group of Levenfeld Pearlstein in Chicago.
 This means implementing best practices with a managing agent to maintain the components and maximize their useful life.
 Everything that a board does in regard to safety and inspections should reflect these general principles.

 Of course, the tighter the maintenance plan, the easier it is to adhere to.
 “Building maintenance materials are used to create preventative maintenance schedules to be followed for the building assets to ensure proper operation and compliance with warranty requirements,” says Bruce Heckman, General Manager for Las Vegas’ Veer Towers with Associa Nevada South, who has made a career out of high-rise management.